JuanSegura98/MusicDownloader/README.md

 # MusicDownloader
+This is a sample project for practicing web scraping.
+It uses third-party websites that may be updated and thus the program will need maintenance.
-Allows direct YouTube to MP3 downloads from terminal with the following features:
+The program allows direct YouTube to MP3 downloads from terminal with the following features:
   - Lets you pass a list of songs as an argument
   - Lets you make a simple, direct download (no confirmation) or a complete one, with multiple results to choose from
   - Focused on speed (no need to try torrents.
 Simple, straight-forward and working).

+ Beware of the implications on the usage and testing of the software with licensed content.

 Requirements:
 1. Linux with python3 (probably lower versions work as well)